Knowledge-enhanced Visual-Language Pretraining for Computational Pathology: Results

 \subsection{Zero-shot Patch Classification}

 In this section, we evaluate the performance of zero-shot classification on patch-level pathology images from 8 datasets.
-We randomly generate 100 text prompts for each class and report the performance distribution (Fig.~\ref{fig:result_zeroshot_all}).
-Each point in the figure denotes the performance of one prompt.
+We report the performance distribution (Fig.~\ref{fig:result_zeroshot_all}), where each point in the figure denotes the performance of one prompt.

 \textbf{Comparison to PLIP. } In Fig.~\ref{fig:result_zeroshot_all}~(left), we demonstrate the performance comparison with PLIP~\cite{huang2023leveraging}, by only pretraining on OpenPath image-text pairs.
-Compared with PLIP, KEP-32 achieves better zero-shot classification performance on all datasets, with a maximum enhancement of 0.137 on the BACH dataset and a minimum improvement of 0.023 on the RenalCell dataset.
+Compared with PLIP, KEP-32 achieves better zero-shot classification performance on all datasets, with a maximum enhancement of 0.137 on the BACH dataset.
 Moreover, with the medical-specific initialization of the visual encoder~(BiomedCLIP), KEP-16 can further improve the performance significantly in most datasets.
 Note that, the boxes of KEP variants are generally shorter than that of PLIP, suggesting that our approach is less sensitive to the varying text prompts than PLIP, which can be demonstrated by the visualization of prompt embeddings, shown in Supplementary Materials.

-\textbf{Comparison to QuiltNet.} As shown in Fig.~\ref{fig:result_zeroshot_all}~(right), we exhibit the performance comparison between KEP and QuiltNet~\cite{ikezogwo2024quilt} pretrained on Quilt1m dataset.
-Similar to results on OpenPath, KEP-32 outperforms Quilt1m in seven out of eight datasets, especially for the BACH, KatherColon and SkinCancer datasets.
+\textbf{Comparison to QuiltNet.} As shown in Fig.~\ref{fig:result_zeroshot_all}~(right), we exhibit the performance comparison between KEP and QuiltNet~\cite{ikezogwo2024quilt} pretrained on Quilt1M dataset.
+Similar to results on OpenPath, KEP-32 outperforms Quilt1M in seven out of eight datasets, especially for the BACH, KatherColon, and SkinCancer datasets.
 KEP-16 can further improve the weighted F1 score.
-Most boxes of KEP variants are also shorter than that of Quilt1m.
+Most boxes of KEP variants are also shorter than that of Quilt1M.
 The visualization of prompt embeddings, shown in Supplementary Materials, maintains that pathology knowledge can reduce the ambiguities of image-text alignment and thus improve the zero-shot classification performance.